AzariasB/Rus/README.md

 Notable libs used :
 - Actix for the web server
 - Sea ORM to handle the database queries
-- Tera (for now) to render html templates

 ## Use with docker